Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Background and Related Work

 \subsection{Non-logical Symbols, Concepts, and Word Senses}

-Symbolic meaning representations consists of the logical and non-logical parts.
+Symbolic meaning representations consist of the logical and non-logical parts.
 The non-logical symbols, the predicates and relations, define the concepts in the domain of interest.
 Here we assume an open-domain approach where nouns, verbs, adjectives and adverbs are mapped to predicates taken from an ontology, proper names\footnote{Named entity linking and grounding is an important part of semantic processing, but is outside the scope of this article and not relevant for meeting our research objectives.} and numbers are mapped to literals, and prepositions and implicit arguments are mapped to an inventory of roles and relations.

-In NLP, distinct formats for non-logical symbols have been adopted, ranging from words, lemmas, a combination of a lemma and a sense number, to entries in a lexical ontology.
-In AMR, predicate symbols are typically derived from PropBank framesets \cite{kingsbury-palmer-2002-treebank}, formatted either as lemma-sense and are restricted to verbs.
-Nouns in AMR are simply represented by their lemmas, and not subject to further disambiguation.
-In DRS in the style of the Parallel Meaning Bank \cite[PMB]{pmb} predicates for noun, verbs, adjectives and adverbs follow the corresponding WordNet synsets and adheres strictly to the lemma-pos-sense format (Figure~\ref{fig:standard}).
+In NLP, distinct formats for non-logical symbols (also known as \emph{predicate symbols}) have been adopted, ranging from words, lemmas, a combination of a lemma and a sense number, to entries in a lexical ontology.
+In AMR \cite{kingsbury-palmer-2002-treebank}, predicate symbols are only partially disambiguated.
+Some symbols are derived from PropBank framesets and formatted as lemma-sense (e.g., see-01) but most predicates do not include senses and are simply represented by their corresponding lemma.
+BMR \cite{martinez-lorenzo-etal-2022} follows the graph structure of AMR but the predicates are encoded by leveraging the multilingual semantic network of BabelNet, interpreting the non-logical symbols from WordNet, Wikipedia, and other resources.
+In the DRS representation of the Parallel Meaning Bank \cite[PMB]{pmb}, predicates for noun, verbs, adjectives and adverbs follow the corresponding WordNet synsets and adhere strictly to the lemma-pos-sense format (see Figure~\ref{fig:standard}).

 Hence, one important subtask of semantic parsing is Word Sense Disambiguation (WSD), the process of identifying the appropriate meaning of a word within its context.
 Traditionally, this is approached as a classification task with the goal of selecting the correct sense from a set of predefined sense inventories \cite{ijcai2021p593}.
 In contrast, the task of concept prediction in semantic parsing is treating WSD as a generative task.
-Here, semantic parsers are expected to generate the correct word sense without given the inventories of senses.
+Here, semantic parsers are expected to generate the correct word sense without being given the inventories of senses.
 This presents a significant challenge, as it is considered currently “impossible” to accurately generate word senses without external knowledge sources, particularly when the word senses have not been encountered in the training data \cite{groschwitz-etal-2023-amr}.